Alcohol and Drug Abuse and Treatment Statistics in Maryland

 While overdose deaths in most of the U.S. continued to rise in 2021, Maryland saw slightly fewer unintentional alcohol and drug-related deaths last year, as noted in a preliminary report by the Center for Disease Control (CDC).7

-The cost of rehab in Maryland ranges from about $5,000 for three months of outpatient rehab to about $56,000 for inpatient (residential) rehab, according to a survey by the National Center for Drug Abuse Statistics.8
+The cost of drug rehab in Maryland ranges from about $5,000 for three months of outpatient to about $56,000 for inpatient (residential), according to a survey by the National Center for Drug Abuse Statistics.8

-Even if that seems out of your reach financially, rehab options that may better fit your budget are also available.
-Insurance, payment plans, scholarships, and grants can all make rehab more affordable.
+Even if that seems out of your reach financially, options that may better fit your budget are also available.
+Insurance, payment plans, scholarships, and grants can all make getting help more affordable.
 And some facilities and detox centers in Maryland are free.

-Charity- and non-profit-run programs may offer free or low-cost rehabs near you.
-Government-funded rehabs in Maryland also provide free and low-cost alcohol and substance use treatment if you have no insurance, income, or assets.
-To qualify, facilities may ask for proof of state residency and your lack of financial resources or insurance to pay for rehab on your own.
+Charity- and non-profit-run programs may offer free or low-cost programs near you.
+Government-funded drug and alcohol rehab centers in Maryland also provide free and low-cost alcohol and substance use treatment if you have no insurance, income, or assets.
+To qualify, facilities may ask for proof of state residency and your lack of financial resources or insurance to pay for care on your own.

-The Affordable Care Act (ACA) states health insurance companies must cover treatment for alcohol and substance use disorders (SUDs).
+The Affordable Care Act (ACA) states health insurance companies must cover care for alcohol and substance use disorders (SUDs).
 Since these disorders are classified as pre-existing conditions, coverage can’t be denied.9

 In Maryland, however, short-term health insurance policies lasting less than three months aren’t required to cover pre-existing conditions.10

-Medicare covers inpatient and outpatient alcohol and drug rehab.
-Inpatient treatment is covered under Medicare Part A, while outpatient treatment falls under Medicare Part B. Both parts cover 80% of the allowed amount.
+Medicare covers inpatient and outpatient alcohol and drug rehabilitation.
+Inpatient is covered under Medicare Part A, while outpatient falls under Medicare Part B. Both parts cover 80% of the allowed amount.
 Medicare Part D covers prescription medications used in your treatment.

-Does My Insurance Plan Cover Substance Abuse Treatment?
+Does Your Insurance Plan Cover Substance Abuse Treatment?

-Before entering rehab, it’s best to make sure your insurance coverage will cover your treatment.
-Our specialists are happy to see if your insurance covers treatment and what portion you’ll be expected to pay.
+Before entering a program, it’s best to make sure your insurance coverage will cover your care.
+Our specialists are happy to see if your insurance covers it and what portion you’ll be expected to pay.
 Call our helpline at 800-926-9037 (Who Answers?) to speak to a specialist who can assist you.

 You can also speak directly with your insurance carrier.
 Its number is on the back of your insurance card or online.
 Coverage details to verify include:

-The rehab types that are covered (detox, inpatient, and outpatient).
+- The types of settings that are covered (detox, inpatient, and outpatient)

-Whether or not you’re covered for rehab in an out-of-network facility.
+- Whether or not you’re covered for care in an out-of-network facility

-The types of treatment that are covered (psychotherapy, medication-assisted treatment, or holistic treatments).
+- The types of treatment that are covered (psychotherapy, medication-assisted, or holistic)